 - Explain to your child that they will be coming to Our Kids for a check-up.

-- Reassure your child that there will be no painful procedures, such as shots, and that the staff at Our Kids will help them every step of the way.
+- Reassure your child that the staff at Our Kids will help them every step of the way.

 - Encourage them to bring along a stuffed animal, blanket or other comforting object if it will help them feel more at ease.